sethworks/DiskSmartInfo/docs/en-us/Get-DiskSmartInfo.md

 ### -ShowHistory
 Displays previously saved history Data alongside current Data.

-By default the cmdlet shows history data for all attribues, even if there were no changes occured.
+By default the cmdlet shows history data for all attributes, even if there were no changes occurred.

 This can be changed by ShowUnchangedDataHistory config parameter.